Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Summary and conclusions

 \section{Summary and conclusions}

-In summary, we have comprehensively investigated the maximization of probability of preparation of non-Gaussian quantum states of light by photon counting measurements on a part of multimode Gaussian state with vanishing coherent displacements.
-We have derived extremal equations for parameters of the optimal Gaussian state and we have shown that these equations have the form of a system of polynomial equations.
+In summary, we have comprehensively investigated the maximization of the probability of preparation of non-Gaussian quantum states of light by photon counting measurements on a part of a multimode Gaussian state with vanishing coherent displacements.
+We have derived extremal equations for the parameters of the optimal Gaussian state and we have shown that these equations have the form of a system of polynomial equations.
 This greatly facilitates their solution and enables us to apply techniques developed specifically for solving such systems of equations.
-Our analysis thus provides valuable tools for design of optimal protocols and schemes for generation of sophisticated quantum states with complex structure in Fock basis and phase space.
-We have illustrated our methodology on specific examples with two heralding modes.
-While the general theory was formulated for single-mode target non-Gaussian states, we have shown on a specific example of two-mode single-rail Bell state that it can be straightforwardly generalized to multimode target states.
-We have also provided a procedure for engineering squeezed superposition of Fock states, which is often desirable, e.g., when one wants to generate cat-like states or approximate GKP states.
+Our analysis thus provides valuable tools for design of optimal protocols and schemes for the generation of sophisticated quantum states with complex structure in Fock basis and phase space.
+We have illustrated our methodology on specific examples with two and three heralding modes.
+Although the general theory was formulated for single-mode target non-Gaussian states, we have shown on a specific example of a two-mode single-rail Bell state that it can be straightforwardly generalized to multimode target states.
+We have also provided a procedure for engineering squeezed superpositions of Fock states, which is often desirable, for example, when one wants to generate cat-like states or approximate GKP states.